Volunteers bring yule-tidal wave of cheer

 |0

-This work, Volunteers bring yule-tidal wave of cheer, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Volunteers bring yule-tidal wave of cheer [Image 6 of 6], by J.B.
+Artley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.